currentsauce/currentsauce.github.io/WIP/2022-06-29-CRT-disco-bike.markdown

 ## Infrasonic Filter PCB

 With the majority of items now fitted, it is coming to the finishing touches-stage.
-As previously mentioned, I want the input signal to go through a HPF to remove the super low frequencies that are not neccesary.
-Cutting these very low frequencies would not be noticable, and would save on power, with bass being power hungry.
-Since I was pushed for time here, and did not want to reinvent the wheel, I looked to the interent for some inspiration.
-Thankfully, I came accross this [Infrasonic Filter by Elliott Sound Products](https://sound-au.com/project99.htm).
+As previously mentioned, I want the input signal to go through a HPF to remove the super low frequencies that are not necessary.
+Cutting these very low frequencies would not be noticeable, and would save on power, with bass being power hungry.
+Since I was pushed for time here, and did not want to reinvent the wheel, I looked to the internet for some inspiration.
+Thankfully, I came across this [Infrasonic Filter by Elliott Sound Products](https://sound-au.com/project99.htm).
 The main project itself is for a -3dB point at 18Hz, however I wanted this to be about 35Hz.
 Thankfully, the -3dB frequency is adjusted by changing the value of capacitors C1 to C6, and the project page details the value of capacitor for different -3dB frequencies.
 So, using 82nF for C1 to C6 should give me a -3dB point of 33.2Hz, which is close enough.

 I love using LTspice whenever I can, so I decided to simulate this Infrasonic Filter, using the 82nF capacitors.
-The project page lists some reccomended opamps, and so I had a look in my parts bins _(my partner calls it parts hoarding...)_ and I had some of the reccomended [Texas Instruments OPA2134](https://www.ti.com/product/OPA2134)!
+The project page lists some recommended op-amps, and so I had a look in my parts bins _(my partner calls it parts hoarding...)_ and I had some of the recommended [Texas Instruments OPA2134](https://www.ti.com/product/OPA2134)!
 Nice!
 So I decided to simulate with this.
-Thankfully TI provide the SPICE library for this part, so it was not diffucult to import the SPICE model into LTspice.
+Thankfully TI provide the SPICE library for this part, so it was not difficult to import the SPICE model into LTspice.

 ![LTSpice Schematic](/blog_images/discobike/LTspiceSch.png "Simulation Schematic of the Infrasonic Filter.
 The ref. designators match the ESP project too."){: style="max-width:500px;" }